Power Rangers RPM: Reconstruction is a Season 2 fic. It takes place two years after end of the television series.

 "Ye will find a way laddie," Flynn tries to assure him.
 "Ye are Scott Truman!
 The hero of Corinth!"

 "If that is all it took," Scott sighs.

 "Besides, what is the rush?
 With ol Venjix gone, the world is safe."

 "Yeah, yeah," Scott shrugs his friend off his person and straightens his military uniform.
-He is wearing a uniform similar to his fathers, only with less metals.
-His once natural and free flowing Afro is now cut short, due to military regulations.
+He is wearing a uniform similar to his fathers, only with fewer metals.
+His once natural and free flowing Afro is pulled back tight, held in place with a rubber band.
+Military regulations require short hair, but who is going to argue with the Commander of Corinth's Eagle Squad?
+However, he keeps it pulled back, if more than anything, to respect tradition.
 "I'll catch ya later."

 "Aye, aye.
 I need to go clean up my apartment.
 Gemma and the others should be back any day now and today is the only free day I got.
 Gemma will freak out when she sees what a mess I've left the place become in her absence," Flynn waves his hand as he walks away.

 Scott watches the Scotsman whistle as he slowly disappears down the sidewalk.
 Scott shakes his head amused then proceeds to walk in the direction opposite of the City Council building toward the OCD building where his father's office is located.
 He needs to vent and if anyone knows how frustrating it is to deal with the civilian city government, it is his father.
 As he marches across the street, he notices a very familiar looking woman seated on a bench before the building.